-ID Standard Class Interpretive Guidance Score/Findings/Comments SUB-SI ECTION A: Emergency Equipment 5-A-1 An emergency cart is immediately available with a defibrillator or automated external defibrillator (AED), necessary medications, and other CPR equipment (e.g. suction, pediatric defib pads) necessary for the patient population being served.
+ID Standard Class Interpretive Guidance Score/Findings/Comments SUB-SE ECTION A: Emergency Equipment 5-A-1 Emergency cart is immediately available with a defibrillator or automated external defibrillator (AED), necessary drugs, and other CPR equipment (e.g. suction, pediatric defib pads) necessary for the patient population being served.
 A B C Interpretive Guidance: The intent is to have all necessary equipment together in one place and immediately available to manage an emergency in the OR or PACU at all times a patient is in the facility.
 This also means that if a contract anesthesia provider brings any emergency medications or equipment into the facility and removes any of these items when leaving the facility, the contract anesthesia provider must remain in the facility until all patients have been discharged from the PACU.
 Evaluating Compliance: Inspect the emergency cart to ensure that it is equipped with the required working equipment, medications, and other CPR equipment.
-Interview staff regarding the emergency cart contents. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of non-compliance, comments or notes here.
+Interview staff regarding the emergency cart contents. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of noncompliance, comments or notes here.
 5-A-3 The standard defibrillator, or an Automated External Defibrillator (AED), is checked at least weekly for operability in accordance with the manufacturer's instructions for use, and the test results are documented and kept for a minimum of three (3) years.
 A B C Interpretive Guidance: This is to ensure that the standard defibrillator or AED functions properly in an emergency situation.
 Documentation of the checks is generally kept in a log that tracks who and when the defibrillator is checked, when the battery has been changed, etc., to ensure it is working and ready for emergency situations.
-Checks are done according to the manufacturer's □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of noncompliance, comments or notes here.
+Checks are done according to the manufacturer's instructions for use.
+The battery is tested with the defibrillator unplugged. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of non-compliance, comments or notes here.